 3 tbsp water, or as needed for sauce consistency

 Place the first 8 ingredients into a medium saucepan.
-Bring to a boil, cover, and reduce to a simmer for about 8 minutes.
+Bring to a boil, cover, and reduce to a simmer for about 12 minutes.
 Stir in corn & zucchini.
-Replace lid & cook another 5 – 6 minutes, or until all the water has been absorbed.
+Replace lid & cook another 8 – 10 minutes, or until all the water has been absorbed.
+(If after 25 minutes the water is not fully absorbed, you can drain it.)
 Remove from heat and set aside.

 Heat the oven to 415 F. After removing the stems, small-dice the bell pepper tops reserved earlier.
 Stir into the quinoa mixture.
 Stuff each pepper with the mixture and place upright on a lightly-oiled baking pan.
 Bake for 30 minutes.